enkidevs/curriculum/react/intermediary/props-i/prop-validation.md

 };
 ```

-Now, let's create a simple component and verify that the `name` prop is a string:
+Now, let's create a component and verify that the `name` prop is a string:

 ```jsx
 class Welcome extends React.Component {